bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Bug
 * Grasshoppers Lie Heavy repeat includes some Constellations.
 Are there others?
+* Shivved annotation card width
+* "Typo" is too short for dots

 # Annotation
 * awkwardTodo: Content is perfectly fine, wording or grammar just sounds off.
 Fix now, if possible.